International Ice Patrol: Founding

 From the earliest journeys into the North Atlantic, icebergs have threatened vessels.
 A review of the history of navigation prior to the turn of the 20th century shows an impressive number of casualties occurred in the vicinity of the Grand Banks of Newfoundland.
 For example, sank in 1833 with a loss of 215 people.
 Between 1882 and 1890, 14 vessels were lost and 40 seriously damaged due to ice.
 This does not include the large number of whaling and fishing vessels lost or damaged by ice.
 It took one of the greatest marine disasters of all time to arouse public demand for international cooperative action to deal with this marine hazard.
 This disaster, the sinking of on 15 April 1912, was the prime impetus for the establishment of the International Ice Patrol.

-On her maiden voyage from Southampton, England bound for New York, Titanic collided with an iceberg just south of the tail of the Grand Banks and sank in less than three hours.
+On her maiden voyage from Southampton, England, bound for New York, Titanic collided with an iceberg just south of the tail of the Grand Banks and sank in less than three hours.
 The loss of life was enormous with more than 1,500 of the 2,224 passengers and crew perishing.
-Titanic, the brand new flagship of the White Star Line, was the largest passenger liner of her time displacing 45,000 tons and capable of sustained speed in excess of 22 kn.
+Titanic, the brand new flagship of the White Star Line, was the largest passenger liner of her time displacing over 46,000 tons and capable of sustained speed in excess of 22 kn.
 The loss of Titanic gripped the world with a sobering awareness of an iceberg's potential for tragedy.
 The sheer dimensions of the Titanic disaster created sufficient public reaction on both sides of the Atlantic to prod reluctant governments into action, producing the first Safety of Life at Sea (SOLAS) convention in 1914.

 After the Titanic disaster, the U.S. Navy assigned the cruisers and to patrol the Grand Banks of Newfoundland for the remainder of 1912.
 In 1913, the United States Navy could not spare ships for this purpose, so the Revenue Cutter Service (forerunner of the United States Coast Guard) assumed responsibility, assigning USRC Seneca and USRC Miami to conduct the patrol.

 At the first International Conference on the Safety of Life at Sea, which was convened in London on 12 November 1913, the subject of patrolling the ice regions was thoroughly discussed.
 The convention signed on 30 January 1914, by the representatives of the world's various maritime powers, provided for the inauguration of an international derelict-destruction, ice observation, and ice patrol service, consisting of vessels, which should patrol the ice regions during the season of iceberg danger and attempt to keep the trans-Atlantic lanes clear of derelicts during the remainder of the year.
 Due primarily to the experience gained in 1912 and 1913, the United States Government was invited to undertake the management of the triple service, the expense to be defrayed by the 13 nations interested in trans-Atlantic navigation.